hylu-dev/pianotypes/README.md

 A virtual piano that provides a full-range, customizable piano.
 The piano can be played either using your mouse or with your keyboard.
 This serves to replace <https://github.com/hylu-dev/pianotypes_old>.

-The project is currently hosted on <https://pianotypes.netlify.app/> and is a work in progress.
+The project is currently hosted on <https://pianotypes.netlify.app/> and is in development.

 ## Features